Our Compliance Team can be contacted at firstname.lastname@example.org

 - Object to Profiling: Under certain circumstances, you are able to object to profiling and/or automated decision making.

-- Right to complain to the Information Commissioners Office (ICO): If you are not happy with an aspect of how ClearPeople are processing your data, you can lodge a complaint to the supervisory authority, which is the ICO. (www.ico.org.uk)
+- Right to complain to the Information Commissioners Office (ICO): If you are not happy with an aspect of how ClearPeople is processing your data, you can lodge a complaint to the supervisory authority, which is the ICO. (www.ico.org.uk)

 Before it gets to that situation, please make sure you contact our Compliance Team at firstname.lastname@example.org if you wish to exercise any of your rights or if you have any questions about the processing of your personal data.